 New explorations into the crossover of art and science are said to have initiated an epistemological paradigm shift that could be understood as a second surrealism.
 Considering The Manifesto type of video published on elBulli1846 webpage it seems that it could bring about a new paradigm shift in gastronomy, what are the aims of the project?

 elBulli1946 will be a creative hub focused on the research and deep understanding of the gastronomic catering industry and will act as a platform for projects related to entrepreneurship and education.
 The idea is to establish the similarities between the processes that define the framework within the gastronomic catering industry along with the processes that allows understanding other disciplines and projects.

 You are expecting to give the audience a tailored experience.
 What reaction do you expect from the people who will participate in this experience?
-How do you think interactive technology is affecting human’s behaviour?
+In which ways do you think are interactive and digital technologies changing or affecting human behaviour?

 Interactive technology is influencing human behaviour, there is definitely no doubt about this; in the sense that it has a profound impact on the relationship with our fellow humans and the world in general.
 Taking it from there, and considering we don’t know yet the repercussions of that new paradigm we are getting into, we still don’t know how people are going to react.

 In Statement 7 of the manifesto, DNA is mentioned.
 Will DNA and biotechnology be a prominent player in the elBulli1846 experience?

 We use the word DNA in a figurative sense, to symbolise decoding, classification, analysis… and to understand what gastronomy is.
 DNA is the code we need to find.

 What would it be your biggest cooking extravaganza?

 Without any doubt, to keep a superior level of creative competence, uninterrupted for a very long period of time.